loverajoel/theproductindex/docs/minimum-viable-product.md

 An *assumption* is a belief with no evidence to support it.
 It’s something we take for granted when thinking about the problem.

-As a Product Manager you want to make a list of all your assumptions and choose the riskiest.
+As a Product Manager, you want to make a list of all your assumptions and choose the riskiest.
 The ones that, if not true, will make your product fail.
 If that's the case, you can go back to the drawing board and pivot.

 Some examples of common assumptions are:
 - *"My customer have problem x,y,z"*.